How-to5 Ways to Help Your Organization Overcome the Construction Labor Shortage

 2. Labor Challenges

-The biggest challenge in the construction industry today is labor.
 The recession triggered more than a decade ago left its mark on the industry, as many skilled workers laid off during the downturn left to take jobs in other industries.
 Few have returned, and the younger generations of workers entering the workforce have been less and less inclined to commit to construction careers.
-Technology is helping to change that dynamic, while also streamlining the HR and labor management workflows across construction organizations.
+Technology is changing that dynamic by streamlining the HR and labor management workflows across construction organizations.

 Correctly allocating a work crew can make or break a construction timeline.
 Rushing from project to project is inefficient, and risks cutting corners.
 Technology is making this is an easy fix, by streamlining scheduling and time collection for labor in the field and helping project managers determine what crews are best suited for what projects.